vivipal/HydroChal_Sensors/README.md

 mkdir build
 cmake -B build
 cmake --build build

-# all the executable are in ./executable/
 ```

+All the executable are in ./executable/

+You can launch every executable one by one or use the script monitor.bash in ./Monitoring

+If you are using monitor.bash ensure that the config.txt file is correct.